rackerlabs/technical-blog/CONTRIBUTING.md

 author: Author(s) name(s)
 published: true
 authorIsRacker: true
+#
+# The *authorAvatar* and *bio* entires are optional, but include them if you can!
+# The avatar must be a hosted image, such as a gravatar.
+#
 authorAvatar: 'https://www.gravatar.com/avatar/<insert hash for your headshot>'
 bio: "<insert a sentence or two about yourself in first or third person>"
 categories:
     - This Category
     - That Category
     - Other Category
+#
+# Use canonical entry if you are republishing a blog from another site, such as
+# your personal blog.
+Do  NOT republish without the autor's explicit permission.
+#
 canonical: https://original-url.link.com/post-name/
+metaTitle:
+metaDescription:
+ogTitle:
+ogDescription:
 #
 # The following properties are OPTIONAL and affect the text and image that
 # appear by default in link previews when sharing blog posts.
-To customize
-# any of the items, remove the `" #"` at the start of the line and fill in
-# the desired value.
 #
-# metaTitle:
-# metaDescription:
-# ogTitle:
-# ogDescription:
-# ogImage:
+ogImage:
-# twitterCreator: "@your_twitter_handle" # NOTE: The quotes are required!
+twitterCreator: "@your_twitter_handle" # NOTE: The quotes are required!
-# twitterDescription:
+twitterDescription:
-# twitterTitle:
+twitterTitle:
 ---
 ```

-The *authorAvatar* and *bio* entires are optional, but include them if you can!

-You should use the *canonical* entry if you are republishing a blog that was
-previously published elsewhere.
-Link to the original.

 **NOTE:** The "ogImage" _must_ be a fully-qualified URL.
 If you'd like to use an
 image asset that is being uploaded as part of your blog post, the pattern for the